meerens/shecodes-plus/README.md

 ### 5 Day Forecast

-PLAN
+PLANNING FOR WEEK 8

-- Add HTML and CSS for 5-day Forecast (using fake data)
+- Add HTML and CSS for 5-day Forecast (using fake data) ✅
+- Create JS forecast template ✅
 - Add the API call to get the Forecast data
 - Replace dummy content with real data in JS

 ### Graphics & Final Styling

-- Create own weather icons (seperate set for day/night) > to match the [condition codes](https://openweathermap.org/weather-conditions#Weather-Condition-Codes-2)
+- Create own weather icons (seperate set for day/night) > to match the [condition codes](https://openweathermap.org/weather-conditions#Weather-Condition-Codes-2). ‼ use PNG (2x) instead of SVG

-- Different background depending on time of day (nice to have)
+- Different background depending on time of day 💭

 - Revisit font hierarchy

 - Add meshgradient as background

-- When page loads display a message (...)
+- Fix column alignment between current and forecast section